-Limitation on Enrollment: This course is not open to students with credit for Fire Science 224 or Fire Protection Technology 224.
+Limitation on Enrollment: This course is not open to students with previous credit for Fire Protection Technology 224 or Fire Technology 224.

-This course is an introduction to arson investigation.
-This is an intensive course in the principles of determining fire cause, recognizing and preserving evidence, interviewing witnesses and suspects, arrest and detention procedures, court procedures, and giving court testimony.
-This course is part of the California State Fire Academy curriculum.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+This course introduces students to arson investigation.
+Topics include fire causes, recognizing and preserving evidence, interviewing witnesses and suspects, and giving court testimony.
+This course is part of the California State Fire Academy curriculum and satisfies the National Fire Protection Association standards for Fire Officer I. (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.